cybergavin/nutanix_vm_create/README.md

 Requirements
 ------------

-- A user-provided tilde-separated-values file containing the specifications of one or more VMs.
-Refer the sample files/vm.tsv in the role dircetory.
+- A user-provided comma-separated-values file containing the specifications of one or more VMs.
+Refer the sample files/vm.csv in the role dircetory.
 - A user-provided variables file containing appropriate values for required variables.
 Refer the defaults/main.yml in the role directory.

 Role Variables